 A mass transit boondoggle here, more education spending here, a welfare program here.

-Education, hey, I want to be the education president.
+Hey, I want to be the education president.

-I remember a guy by the name of Ronald Reagan uh going after the environmentalists in a press conference saying they wouldn't be happy until the White House looks like a bird's nest.
+I remember a guy by the name of Ronald Reagan going after the environmentalists in a press conference saying they wouldn't be happy until the White House looks like a bird's nest.

 Now that, my friends, is leadership.

-And if he didn't think the polls were with him, he said we've just got to change the viewpoint of the American people by educating them.
+And if he didn't think the polls were with him, he said, we've just got to change the viewpoint of the American people by educating them.

 That's leadership.

-In Medina, Ohio, Kevin, you're next up on and we got about 30 seconds, so be brief, Kevin.
+And we got about 30 seconds, so be brief, Kevin.

-I called was because you were talking about Reagan's track record, and um, you know, I don't really know Huckabee's track record that well, but I know Reagan was a Democrat before, so I'm not sure what his track record was before, and I think maybe, you know, he evolved once he got into the office more, you know, to where we know we call it Reaganism.
+And, you know, I don't really know Huckabee's track record that well, but I know Reagan was a Democrat before, so I'm not sure what his track record was before.

-Well, look, I gotta go, but it's one thing to go from being a former Democrat and a maybe even left of center to being a conservative, it's quite another thing to go from a conservative to a liberal.
+Well, look, I got to go, but it's one thing to go from being a former Democrat and maybe even left of center to being a conservative.

 There's the problem.